deon-george/DoomsDay_3D/README.md

-DoomDay_3D-Game
+🔥 DoomsDay 3D – Demon Maze Edition

-DoomsDay 3D is a retro FPS built with Python and Pygame, featuring a DOOM-style raycasting engine, animated enemies, massive virus creatures, dynamic lighting, and a high-intensity bio-lab survival theme.
+DoomsDay 3D is a retro-style FPS built with Python and Pygame.
+You’re trapped inside a cursed underworld maze — a twisting hellscape carved from molten stone, ancient runes, and infernal metal.
+The halls burn with demonic energy, and the only thing waiting in the shadows is death.

+There is no infection.
+No virus mutation.
+No mastermind.
+Just you versus the demons of the deep maze.

+Survive as long as you can.

 🎮 Features

-🔥 Fast DOOM/Wolfenstein-style raycasting 3D engine
+🔥 DOOM/Wolfenstein-style raycasting 3D engine

-🧟‍♂️ Zombies hunting you through the maze

-🦠 Giant virus monsters that glow and attack on sight

-👿 A corrupted Mastermind Boss controlling the infection
+😈 Demon-infested maze environment
+👹 Two enemy types: Lesser Demons & Greater Fiends

-🔫 Weapons system: Rifle → Machine Gun after defeating the boss
+🔫 Weapons: Rifle → Machine Gun progression

-💡 Dynamic lighting, shading & DOOM-style UI
+💡 Dynamic lighting, shading & retro DOOM-style HUD

-🗺 Maze exploration gameplay with no doors — just corridors, walls, and enemies

-❤️ HUD: health %, lives, kills
+🗺 Procedural-feeling maze with narrow corridors and ambush spots ❤️ HUD shows: Health %, Lives, Kills
 😵 Win/Lose blur screens

-🎨 Custom sprites, textures, animations, and sounds

-🧪 Theme: A Cursed Bio-Lab Maze

-Based on your screenshot, the environment has a dark industrial vibe:

-Mold-covered walls 🧱

-Hellish sky glowing in orange 🔥

-Ancient demonic carvings 👹

-Neon-green toxic flames ☣️

-The maze isn’t just abandoned… it’s infected.
-Zombies wander blindly, while giant virus blobs mutate in the shadows.
-The Mastermind Boss — a twisted hybrid of demon and bio-weapon — spreads the infection deeper into the facility.

-Your mission: fight through the infected maze, destroy the Mastermind, and end the outbreak.

-🎯 New Game Objective

-💀 Kill the Mastermind Boss to win the game.
-There is no exit door, no fancy entrance animation — you’re thrown straight into the maze, and the only way out…

-…is to eliminate the source of the infection.

-After killing the boss:

-💥 You get a machine gun

-👿 Enemy spawns double

-🧟‍♂️ Zombies + 🦠 virus creatures keep coming

-🏆 Win screen appears once the Mastermind falls

-🧟‍♂️🦠 Enemies
-Zombies

-Slow but deadly in groups — they overwhelm you if cornered.

-Virus Monsters

-Large glowing blobs that move erratically and deal heavy damage.
-Their size + bright toxic color makes them visible even from distance.

-The Mastermind

-A mutated demon-virus hybrid.
-High HP, aggressive pathfinding, powerful attacks.

-Defeat him → Game Won.
+🎨 Custom sprites, animations, textures & sounds

+😈 The Demon Maze

+The maze is an ancient hellscape:

+Charred rock walls covered in glowing runes

+A blood-red sky burning above

+Cracks leaking molten light beneath your feet

+Hellfire torches lighting the corridors

+Echoes of demons roaring through the halls

+There is no exit — only survival.
+Push deeper.
+Fight harder.
+How long can you last?

+👿 Enemies
+Lesser Demons

+Twisted humanoid horrors.
+Slow alone — deadly in packs.
+They charge aggressively if cornered.

+Greater Fiends

+Massive horned beasts of molten bone and flame.
+Erratic movement, heavy damage.
+Their fiery glow reveals them from far away.

+Enemies spawn endlessly as you progress.
+The deeper you go, the worse it gets.

+🎯 Objective

+Survive and eliminate as many demons as possible.
+No final boss.
+No controller enemy.
+Just you and the hellspawn.

+Clear the required number of demons → You Win
+Lose all HP → Game Over

+🔫 Weapons
+Rifle

+Your starting weapon — basic but reliable.

+Machine Gun

+Unlocked after surviving long enough.
+Higher damage, faster fire rate, better survival chances.

 🗂 Project Structure
 DoomsDay_3D/